Monday - Friday 9am – 12:30pm and 1:30pm – 4pm

 To get lab tests, you need an order from a healthcare provider.
 Charges apply.
 All lab visits are to be done by appointment only.
 Please call the lab to schedule an appointment.

-Your healthcare provider should explain how to prepare, if necessary, but feel free to call with any questions about whether or how to prepare for the tests you need.
+Your healthcare provider should explain how to prepare for a lab test, if needed, but feel free to call with any questions.

 Orders from off-campus healthcare providers should be faxed directly to us or brought to us in advance.

 We perform some tests in our UHS laboratory.
 Clinical Pathology Laboratories (CPL) performs the tests we cannot do and sends us the results.

 UHS accepts most major insurance plans.
 You do not need insurance to use UHS.
 If you have insurance but prefer not to use it for privacy reasons, please tell us at each visit.

 Some health insurance plans cover lab tests only when done by a specific lab.
 Ask your health insurance company how your plan covers lab tests, specifically when done by CPL.

 If CPL performs your tests and if your insurance plan requires you to pay for any part of the cost, you will receive a bill in the mail from CPL for the amount you owe.
 CPL cannot post charges to your What I Owe.

 If you have health insurance but don't want to file a claim for your lab test: you are eligble for a discounted rate but must pay in full on the same day as your visit and it is your responsiblity to inform the UHS Cashier/Insurance that you do not want to file a claim.